Interface Media Group: History

-Incorporated on February 7, 1977 as Interface Video Systems, Inc., by Tom Angell, the company opened its doors for business on May 2 of that year with three employees and one linear editing bay.
-On March 1, 2007 the company was sold to longtime employee Jeff Weingarten and the name was officially changed to Interface Media Group, Inc. The company now has 45 employees and 26 production and post production suites.
+Incorporated on February 7, 1977, as Interface Video Systems, Inc., by Tom Angell, the company opened its door for business on May 2 of that year with three employees and one linear editing bay.
+On March 1, 2007, the company was sold to longtime employee Jeff Weingarten and the company name was officially changed to Interface Media Group, Inc. The company now has 45 employees and 26 production and post production suites.

-Throughout their 4-decade existence Interface Media Group (IMG) has collected numerous awards including Emmy Awards, ADDY Awards, Telly Awards, CINE Golden Eagles, TIVA Peer Awards, Davey Awards, Marcom Awards, W3 Awards, and more.
+Throughout their 4-decade existence, Interface Media Group (IMG) has received many awards, including Emmy Awards, ADDY Awards, Telly Awards, CINE Golden Eagles, TIVA Peer Awards, Davey Awards, Marcom Awards, W3 Awards, and more.
 In May 2017, DC Office of Cable, Television, Film, Music & Entertainment recognized IMG as the location of the Month.
-IMG were honored with distinction to celebrate their 40 years of media production service to the Washington DC area.
+IMG was honored with distinction to celebrate their 40 years of media production service to the Washington DC area.

-Notable Work
+Notable work

 Throughout its history in the industry, Interface Media Group has worked with numerous clients on various types of projects.
 Notable projects include:

-Ted Turner’s “Avoiding Armageddon”
+Ted Turner's Avoiding Armageddon

-Interface Media Group was approached with the task of coordinating the post production and finishing of Philanthropist Ted Turner’s film “Avoiding Armageddon”.
+Interface Media Group was approached with the task of coordinating the post production and finishing of philanthropist Ted Turner's film Avoiding Armageddon.
 The eight-hour documentary series was created to raise awareness of the dangers of nuclear, biological and chemical weapons and the growing access to them.
-For this project, IMG created an integrated approach with the documentary’s production staff by setting up special offices for all 30 employees.
-Having all work done under one roof allowed the team to not only navigate changes to both the context and content, but also keep up with the tight schedule.
-In the end, the programming aired in the U.S. on PBS over four consecutive night in early spring 2003 as the war in Iraq raged and the effects of weapons of mass destruction were at its peak.
+For this project, IMG created an integrated approach with the documentary's production staff by setting up special offices for all 30 employees.
+Having all works done under one roof allowed the team to not only navigate changes to both the context and content, but also keep up with the tight schedule.
+In the end, this program aired in the U.S. on PBS over four consecutive nights in early spring 2003 as the war in Iraq raged and the effects of weapons of mass destruction were at its peak.

-Comcast NBCUniversal’s "Voices of the Civil Rights Movement"
+Comcast NBCUniversal's "Voices of the Civil Rights Movement"

 Comcast partnered with The Newseum to create an immersive experience for a collection of more than 200 civil rights era news clips.
-IMG created a custom interactive touch-screen kiosk where users could navigate these historical clips, some dating back to ‘60’s, using a range of factors (name, date, location of event, topic, etc.).
+IMG created a customized interactive touch-screen kiosk where users could navigate these historical clips, some dating back to the 1960s, using a range of factors (name, date, location of event, topic, etc.).
 The success of this project led to the UX/UI design being reprogrammed for an online version and the National Civil Rights Museum.